eclipse-edc/Connector/docs/developer/decision-records/2023-09-07-policy-monitor/README.md

     or remote through a rest call) and the entry will be removed from the `PolicyMonitorStore`.
   - otherwise the lease will be broken and the policy be verified again in the next run.

+With "leasing" we mean that the entity will be reserved by a connector instance that will be the only one allowed to modify it until the lease gets broken, and this can happen by updating it or after a certain amount of time.

 This mechanism will permit to scale the process to multiple instances.

-The `PolicyMonitor` will be deployable embedded in the control-plane or separately in a dedicated runtime.
+The `PolicyMonitor` will be deployable embedded in the control-plane or separately in a standalone runtime.
 The `PolicyMonitorStore` will have a in-memory implementation for testing scenarios and a sql (postgres) one.